nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

      - On line #95, uncomment to make use of default TLS secret.

-    Now deploy NGINX Plus Ingress Controller as a Deployment using the updated manifest file.
+    Now deploy NGINX Ingress Controller as a Deployment using the updated manifest file.
     ```bash
     kubectl apply -f lab1/nginx-plus-ingress.yaml
     ```

-## Check your NGINX Plus Ingress Controller
+## Check your NGINX Ingress Controller

 1. Verify the NGINX Plus Ingress controller is up and running correctly in the Kubernetes cluster: